John Burton (diplomat): Public service

 In 1937 Burton became a member of the Commonwealth Public Service from where he was granted a Commonwealth scholarship to pursue a doctorate at the London School of Economics.
 He joined the Department of External Affairs in 1941 and served as private secretary to Herbert Vere Evatt.
 In 1947, aged 32, he became Secretary of the Department of External Affairs and held that position until June 1950.
 At the beginning of 1951 he took up the position of Australian High Commissioner to Ceylon, but resigned to return home and contest the Federal election of that year in the electorate of Lowe.
 As the Australian Labor Party (ALP) candidate he was beaten by William McMahon, a future Prime Minister of Australia.

 Academic career

-While writing his first book, The Alternative, Burton farmed outside Canberra and in 1960 was awarded a fellowship at the Australian National University.
+While writing his first book, The Alternative, Burton farmed outside Canberra and owned a bookshop in the suburb of Kingston.
+In 1960 he was awarded a fellowship at the Australian National University.
 Two years later the Rockefeller Foundation awarded him a grant to study neutralism in Africa and Asia.
 In 1963, while a Reader in International Relations at University College University of London, he established the Centre for the Analysis of Conflict.
 He then went on to hold fellowships at numerous universities while living in Canberra.

 Burton introduced the terminology of "rooted causes of conflict," which focuses on unmet human needs as the source of conflicts.
 Burton's view was that conflicts often emerge where there are social inequalities and barriers to people's needs for identity and participation.
 In such situations, communities may resort to violence to protect what they deem as their values or culture.